Blood Brothers (comics): Fictional character biography

-The surviving Blood Brother later joins the Hood and his criminal empire, and helps fight the alien shape-shifting race the Skrulls during the Skrull invasion of Earth.
-He joins with the Hood's gang in an attack on the New Avengers, who were expecting the Dark Avengers instead.
-When Jonas Harrow, one of the many members of Hood's syndicate, develops a power drainer, the surviving Brother is part of the splinter group that forms and rebels against Norman Osborn's power structure.
-Most of this confrontation takes place in New York City's Times Square.
+The surviving Blood Brother later joins the Hood and his criminal empire, and helps fight the Skrulls during their invasion of Earth.
+When Jonas Harrow, one of the many members of the Hood's syndicate, develops a power drainer, the surviving Brother is part of a splinter group rebelling against Norman Osborn's power structure.
 This ends when Harrow is killed by the Hood.

-Once again under command of Norman Osborn, the Blood Brother is part of the many villainous forces sent in as part of Siege of Asgard, a plan which ends with the sibling's severe wounding.

-In the crossover series The Black Vortex, the Blood Brother is shown to be wasting away without his brother's life force to sustain him.
-Mister Knife exposes him to the titular artefact, which transforms him into a new, more powerful form (which Knife christens Brother Blood), and inducts him into his Slaughter Lords, alongside other beings who have been exposed to the Vortex's energies.
+In The Black Vortex, the Blood Brother is shown to be wasting away without his brother's life force to sustain him.
+J'son exposes him to the titular artifact, which transforms him into a more powerful form dubbed Brother Blood, and inducts him into his Slaughter Lords.

-During the Avengers: Standoff! storyline, the Blood Brothers were inmates of Pleasant Hill, a gated community established by S.H.I.E.L.D.
-They attempt to kill S.H.I.E.L.D. agent Avril Kincaid at Pleasant Hill's Day Care Center only to be defeated by Sam Wilson, the current Captain America, and Winter Soldier.
+In Avengers: Standoff!, both Blood Brothers appear alive as inmates of Pleasant Hill, a gated community established by S.H.I.E.L.D.

-The Blood Brothers later appear as members of the Grandmaster's Lethal Legion, where they compete against the Challenger's Black Order in a contest where Earth is the battlefield.
+The Blood Brothers later appear as members of the Grandmaster's Lethal Legion, where they compete against the Challenger's Black Order.

 Powers and abilities

-Each Blood Brother's tremendous strength and durability is dependent on his proximity to his twin.
-When standing together, the two have a high degree of superhuman strength, but if separated weaken to below even normal human levels.
-The Brothers also drain the blood of victims in the manner of a vampire, although it is unclear as to whether they totally rely on blood for sustenance.
+The Blood Brothers possess superhuman physical abilities that are dependent on their proximity to one another.
+They can also drain blood in the manner of a vampire, though it is unclear whether they completely rely on blood for sustenance.